asaadsaad/CS571-Homework-08/README.md

 * The `Home` screen will display 4 buttons to navigate through the rest of components.
 Align the buttons to be centered vertically and horizontally within the screen.
 * The `Contacts` screen will display a list of user's contacts using `SectionList` component.
 * The `Map` screen will display a map with a marker to the user's current location.
-* The `Gallery` screen will display a button to open the `ImagePicker` and displays the user's selected image.
+* The `Gallery` screen will display a button to open the `ImagePicker` and then it displays the user's selected image.
 * The `Camera` screen will access the user's camera and offers two functionalities:
     * A button to flip the camera (Font/Back)
     * A button to take a picture and add it to the user's photo library.